Saturday, January 10, 2026

 “I would say shadow work is therapy language, not even dressed up.
 But just because we enter the boardroom doesn’t mean we stop being humans, with triggers and unconscious motivations driving us.

-When I work with teams, they begin to see conflict as an invitation for deepening the relationship, not just with the other person but also with themselves.
-You see teams showing clear change in the quality of conversations, in trust, in the enjoyment of working together.
+For instance it allows us to see conflicts not as obstacles but as an invitation for deepening the relationship, not just with the other person but also with themselves.
+This view results in teams seeing clear change in the quality of conversations, in trust, in the enjoyment of working together.
 And we train the muscle of staying in discomfort, while getting less emotionally triggered and more able to navigate from choice and freedom.”

 Can you point to a moment where full spectrum intelligence actually shifted business outcomes?

 “That’s a good question.
-It’s not just about outcomes, it’s about building organizations and lives in alignment with life, that don’t feel like a battle for survival and satisfaction that never ends.
+First since it’s not just about outcomes, it’s about building organizations and lives that are in alignment with life, that don’t feel like a battle for survival, significance, and satisfaction that never ends.

 An example was a group where an executive was debating whether or not to let someone go.
-The methodology allows access to data you don’t usually have.
+Full spectrum intelligence gives access to data you don’t usually have.
 Most people make pro/con lists.
-In business, these lists get complex, but they still boil down to analysis.
-In full spectrum intelligence we also explore somatic, intuitive, relational, and spiritual intelligence.
+In business, even if these lists get very complex, but they still boil down to analysis.
+What is often left out is somatic, intuitive, relational, and spiritual intelligence, which too often results in analysis paralysis, maybe I should fire this person, maybe I shouldn’t, here is why I should, here is why I shouldn’t in a seemingly endless cycle.

-Here I brought in a body awareness inquiry, which gave the executive surprising new information.
+In this example we used a body awareness inquiry, which gave the executive surprising new information.
 She found she felt more relaxed with the idea of letting this person go, whereas in her head she expected discomfort.
-Once she realized letting them go created more relaxation, she could make the decision with much more security.
+Once she realized letting them go created more relaxation, she could make the decision with much ease.
+This doesn’t replace analytical intelligence all together, but gives a more complete way of making decisions.”

 What’s the biggest wall of resistance you’ve slammed into when doing this work, and how did you break through it?

 “The biggest wall is people not interested in going into depth.
-It might be discomfort, or because it’s new.
-One way I mitigate this is anchoring my work in research-backed methodologies, so people know I’m not just winging it.
-Another way is humor and fun, which also defuse cynicism.
+It might be discomfort, or because it’s new - people aren’t used to doing this work in the business context, or doing it at all.
+One way to mitigate this is anchoring the work in research-backed methodologies - robustness and rigor of the scientific method makes it easier for people to dive in.
+Another way is humor and fun, which also defuses cynicism.

 For many, it boils down to safety.
-One thing that creates safety is seeing people and giving them choice.
+One thing that creates safety is giving people choice.
 At the end of the day, if someone isn’t ready to do the work, that’s perfectly acceptable.
 I trust that they know best.
-We don’t shove people over the cliff, they have to choose to make the jump.
+We don’t shove people over the cliff, they have to choose to make the jump when it’s right for them.

 So I don’t aim to break resistance; we can work with it.
-It is welcome.”
+It is a welcome and needed piece of the puzzle.”

 If leaders don’t embrace shadow work and full spectrum intelligence, what do you think the cost will be in the next decade?